MounibNemmiche/CPST-Notion-CMS/README.md

 <br/>
 Writing posts is as simple as creating a page in my beloved [Notion](https://notion.so/) ❤

-to learn more about Notion Integration, check it out [HERE](https://developers.notion.com/docs/getting-started).

 --------------------------------------------------------------------------------------

 >This GitHub repo is customised by [Me](https://www.github.com/MounibNemmiche)